top of page

 Copper River sockeye salmon and pink salmon

 Getting fresh fish is a whole different story.
-Distribution from the remote Alaskan communities can take days and those days go right against the shelf life of your salmon.
-Long transportation also has negative effect on the structure of the flesh.
-Even under best conditions, it might have been a week or more between the catch and the time you get your fish.
+Distribution from the remote Alaskan communities can take days, and those days go right against the shelf life of your salmon.
+Long transportation also has a negative effect on the structure of the flesh.
+Even under the best conditions, it might have been a week or more between the catch and the time you get your fish.
 Is that truly fresh?

-When living on the ocean shore, you should go for fresh seafood, preferrably locally sourced.
-But when you're in the land locked area, properly and carefully frozen salmon is your best option.
+When living on the ocean shore, you should go for fresh seafood, preferably locally sourced.
+But when you're in a landlocked area, properly and carefully frozen salmon is your best option.
 And don't just take our word for it.
-Check out these seafood professionals explaining why "frozen is the new fresh":

 bottom of page